ankorstore/yokai/docs/modules/fxsql.md

     driver: sqlite   # use sqlite driver
     dsn: ":memory:"  # in memory
 ```

+The [fxgomysqlserver](https://github.com/ankorstore/yokai-contrib/tree/main/fxgomysqlserver) Yokai contrib module is also available if you want to run an embed MySQL server for your tests.

 You can then retrieve your components using the `sql.DB`, and make actual database operations: